cboecking/golang-env-setup/cheatsheet_vimgo.md

 * :GoCoverageClear ---> clears coverage formatting
 * :GoCoverageToggle ---> toggles between GoCoverage and GoCoverageClear
 * :GoMetaLinter ---> runs go vet, golint and errcheck concurrently
+* :GoAlternate ---> toggle between file and its test file
+  * :A ---> same as :GoAlternate
+  * :AV ---> :A w/ vertical separator
+  * :AS ---> :A w/ horizontal separator
+  * :AT ---> :A in new tab
+* :GoDef ---> jumps to any identifier's declaration

 #### Quickfix